Massive search continues for Seattle hiker missing since Wednesday

 Sayers was expected to return that night and check in with her boyfriend by 6 p.m.
 Also an avid hiker, he had to work that day and couldn’t go along.

-They two manage a Belltown apartment building, said Jessica Dares, Kevin’s sister, who flew in from Louisiana when the family learned Sayers was missing.
+The two manage a Belltown apartment building, said Jessica Dares, Kevin’s sister, who flew in from Louisiana when the family learned Sayers was missing.

 “By 8 he hadn’t heard from her, and so he went to the mountain to search for her,” said Dares.